kissinger69/AKAN-DAY-NAMES/README.md

 ## AKAN NAMES.
  ## By Helen Yoa Kissinger.
 ## Description.
-The project displays various AKAN NAMES of new born babies based on their details of date of birth and gender.This is achieved by filling in a form.}{03-04-2020.
+The project displays various AKAN NAMES of new born babies based on their details of date of birth and gender.This is achieved by filling in a form.
+03-04-2020.
 ## Set-up/Installation Requirements.
 * View the website in your computer.
 * Clone the website from the repository.